telliott99/MyMath2/integration-apps/average-value.rst

 Average value
 #############

 We want to consider the idea of the *average value* of a function (over an interval).
-One way to think of that would be, by analogy to a list of numbers, to collect the values of :math:`f(x)` at each point along the graph of the function, and then obtain the mean.
+One way to think of that would be, by analogy to a list of numbers, to collect the values of :math:`f(x)` at each point along the graph of the function, add them up, and then divide by :math:`N` to obtain the mean.
 Of course, the fact that there are an infinite number of such points is a bit of an issue.

 Let's think of it another way.
 Suppose we integrate and find the total area under the curve between :math:`x=a \rightarrow b`.
 Take the number calculated from the definite integral, divide by the distance :math:`b-a`, and plot the result as a height :math:`h` so as to form a rectangle above the :math:`x-axis`.